 Our pipeline of innovative medicines aims to provide safe and effective anticancer treatment options to patients combined with the convenience of oral administration.
-Our active and planned Phase 1/2 clinical studies use of oral administration as empirical data from our clinical studies suggests that daily dosing by the oral route is a preferred strategy for both our drugs.
+Our preclinical and clinical studies suggests that daily dosing by the oral route is a preferred strategy for both our drugs.
 We also conducted certain early clinical studies using i.v. administration.
 The aim of the current streamlined studies is to assess safety and identify signals of clinical activity which may lead to registration-enabling outcomes.